-There are two computing labs in Blusson Hall supported by FHS available for use to FHS Graduate Students.
-A 36-workstation lab is located at BLU 11660 and is available for teaching/Graduate Students use.
-A separate drop-in space of 3 workstations is available for Graduate Students only in BLU 9402.
-Both spaces are opeb 24/7.
-Access to each lab is controlled by a combination lock at the door which is reset September 1st of every year.
+There is a 36 station computing lab in Blusson Hall 11660 supported by FHS available for use to FHS Graduate Students.
+Access to the lab is controlled by a combination lock at the door which is reset September 1st of every year.
 The combination will be forwarded to you at the start of the semester.
 Do not pass this combination to any person.
 Use your computing ID and password to log onto the workstations in lab which have a number of software packages for word processing, statistical, and spatial analysis.

-Printing credits can be purchased with a credit card, Visa or MasterCard only.
-Cash is not accepted.
-Note that the print credit is valid only for the printers located within the FHS computing labs, BLU 11660/9402.
+Printing credits can be purchased with a credit card.
 When you login to a computer in the computer lab your current credit is displayed in a yellow window in the top-right corner of the screen.

 To purchase credits:

 1. Visit PaperCut and log in with your SFU computing ID and password.

 2. Click on ‘Add Credit’

 3. Select the amount to add ($2, $5, $10) using the drop down menu, then click on the ‘Add Value’ button.

 6. When the transaction is approved, credit will be automatically added to your account and available for immediate use.

 When you log in to a computer in the computing lab or graduate study space, your current printing credit will be displayed in a yellow window in the top right corner of the screen.